tars9/modplax/README.md

     --apm_list=<all | all-s | [val | "val, val..."]>
         Specify the APMs.
 The default is "all-s".
-This option is only used with the "install" target.
+This option is only used with the "install" command.
-        e.g., --apm_list="apache, nodejs"
+        e.g., setup install --apm_list="apache, nodejs"

-        The following modules are available for this option:
+        The following values are available for this option:

             all             : All modules.
             all-s           : All modules (silent mode).